 IMPORTANT: This article applies only to specific products and/or operating systems.
 Check Applicable Products and Categories for details.

-If you experience that the sound quality is bad during calls, try these actions one after the other.
-Verify after trying each action whether the problem was solved before trying the next one.
+If your phone calls drop, your sound quality is low, or your mobile network connection is poor, try these troubleshooting steps one after the other.
+Verify after every step whether the problem was solved before trying the next one.

 - Make sure your hand isn’t covering the phone microphone.
 If your Xperia device uses a cover or a case, remove it to see if the sound quality improves.
 Check that there is no water or dust blocking the microphone or the area around the microphone.

 - Make a call to another phone to confirm that there isn’t a problem with the ear speaker of the phone you were calling when the problem arose.
 If possible, make a call with a different SIM card to ensure that your current SIM card isn’t defective or old.

 Step 2: Use the Tests feature in the Support app to run a microphone and ear speaker test

 Step 3: Use safe mode to see if an app is causing the problem

 Downloaded applications may affect the performance of your device or cause it to behave unpredictably.
 Use safe mode to check whether a downloaded application is causing the problem.
 In safe mode, your device only starts with software and applications that were already installed when you purchased your device.
 If the device performance improves in safe mode, it’s likely that one or more downloaded applications are affecting the device negatively.
 If the problem is recent and you’re unsure which application is causing the problem, you can start by uninstalling the most recently downloaded application.

 To exit safe mode, restart the device.

 Step 4: Identify if your network is causing the issue